Carnegie Capital Asset Management LLC Increases Position in Activision Blizzard, Inc. (NASDAQ:ATVI)

 Wall Street Analyst Weigh In

 Several equities analysts have weighed in on the stock.
-Raymond James upgraded shares of Activision Blizzard from a “market perform” rating to an “outperform” rating and set a $95.00 target price for the company in a report on Thursday, November 10th.
-Morgan Stanley upgraded shares of Activision Blizzard from an “equal weight” rating to an “overweight” rating and set a $95.00 target price for the company in a report on Monday, November 28th.
-JPMorgan Chase & Co. decreased their price target on shares of Activision Blizzard from $95.00 to $86.00 in a research note on Monday, November 28th.
-TheStreet cut shares of Activision Blizzard from a “b” rating to a “c+” rating in a research note on Wednesday, September 21st.
-Finally, Truist Financial raised shares of Activision Blizzard from a “hold” rating to a “buy” rating and raised their price target for the stock from $79.00 to $81.00 in a research note on Monday, November 28th.
+Atlantic Securities upgraded shares of Activision Blizzard from a “neutral” rating to an “overweight” rating and dropped their target price for the company from $95.00 to $84.00 in a report on Thursday, September 15th.
+Morgan Stanley raised shares of Activision Blizzard from an “equal weight” rating to an “overweight” rating and set a $95.00 price target on the stock in a research note on Monday, November 28th.
+MKM Partners raised shares of Activision Blizzard from a “neutral” rating to a “buy” rating and set a $95.00 price target on the stock in a research note on Tuesday, November 15th.
+Edward Jones raised shares of Activision Blizzard from a “hold” rating to a “buy” rating in a research note on Tuesday, December 6th.
+Finally, TheStreet cut shares of Activision Blizzard from a “b” rating to a “c+” rating in a research note on Wednesday, September 21st.
 Four research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
 According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $93.11.

 Activision Blizzard Price Performance